EU adopts powers to respond to cyberattacks

 EU ministers meeting in Brussels said the 28-nation group would now, for the first time, be able to impose asset freezes and travel bans on individuals, firms and state bodies implicated in such attacks.

-"The Council of EU countries established a framework which allows the EU to impose targeted restrictive measures to deter and respond to cyberattacks," it said in a statement.
-It added that sanctions will be considered if a cyberattack is determined to have had a "significant impact" on its target.
+It said sanctions will be considered if a cyberattack is determined to have had a “significant impact” on its target.

+The goal is to bolster the security of EU institutions, firms and individuals against what one diplomat called an increase in the “scale and severity” of cyberattacks globally.

+Under the legislation, diplomats said, the 28 EU countries would have to vote unanimously to impose sanctions after meeting a legal threshold of significant impact.

 BRUSSELS: The European Union on Friday adopted powers to punish those outside the bloc who launch cyberattacks that cripple hospitals and banks, sway elections and steal company secrets or funds.